gheorghina/gheorghina.github.io/_posts/2018-01-06-setup-solr-cloud.markdown

 Bellow I will describe how you can setup a collection splitted into two shards, replicated on 3 nodes.

-For a good start, I recommend the official documentation from apache: [Solr Cloud][Solr Cloud]
+For a good start, I recommend the official documentation from apache: [Solr Cloud](https://lucene.apache.org/solr/guide/6_6/solrcloud.html)

 Loading...